asier-ortiz/euskoplan-api/README.md

 Users can either manually create their own itineraries or automatically generate them using AI via the OpenAI API.

-The information is sourced from XML files, which are parsed and automatically updated in the database using a Cron job.
+The information is sourced from XML files, which are parsed and automatically updated in the database every Monday between 00:00 and 06:00 (Europe/Madrid) using a Cron job.
+Additionally, you can manually trigger a database update if necessary.

 The API also integrates with Mapbox for route calculation and manages authentication and authorization with [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum) and [Laravel Gates](https://laravel.com/docs/10.x/authorization#gates).